 The coolest option is a large smoker box that sits on top of the built-in warming box.
 The smoker has hooks to hang things like sausages, 5 slots for grates, warming pans, and perforated pans.
 It is constructed of thin powder coated aluminum.
 See the chart above for how it performs.
 The bimetal dial thermometer mounted near the top was off about 63°F at one point.
 I recommend removing it and using the hole to insert digital K-probes.

 Pros.
 Extremely well built in Oregon.
 Will not rust.
-Doesn't need a cover.
+Doesn’t need a cover.
 Highly accurate temperature control, which is the most important thing in good cooking.
 Versatile programmable controller with lots of bells and whistles.
 Large capacity pellet hopper.
 Easy to change wood types.
-14" overhead cooking space, enough for turkeys.
+14″ overhead cooking space, enough for turkeys.
 They sell optional upper grates that can get you up to 858 square inches (get them if you ever plan to host a party).
 Cooking temperature range is advertised at 180 to 500°F depending on ambient temp and how much cold meat is in there.
 The built-in warming box can be used for cold smoking cheese or fish.
-As with all cookers, the warranty is complicated with legalese, but theirs is very good.
-There is a lifetime warranty on the igniter, a 3 year warranty on the circuit board, auger motor, fan motor, igniter, and all metal components.
+There is a lifetime warranty on the device with a few exceptions, mostly if you abuse it.

 Cons.
 Price.
 At $3,000, this device is on the high side (there is an all-stainless version for $5,000).
 But MAK does offer financing at $97/month, and shipping is free except to Hawaii, Alaska, and some remote areas.
 As with other pellet smokers, this unit just does not get hot enough to properly sear a steak.
 Another minor aggravation is that there is no handy place to store the electical cord.
-On two occasions, pellet dust has absorbed moisture and swelled up in the chute between the hopper and burn pot, jamming the auger.
+On two occasions, on my previous models, pellets and pellet dust had absorbed moisture and swelled up in the chute between the hopper and burn pot, jamming the auger.
+The newer model has the same system.
 This is a rare occurance, but all pellet smokers are susceptible to this.
+It may be because of the climate or because I do not cover it, but pellets in the hopper showed no sign of getting wet.
 Clearing it out on the MAK is no picnic.
 It means quite a bit of work.

 I have a minor quibble with the rubber cover for the handle.
 I have never been able to slide it on properly without cutting a slit through the back.
 I am also disappointed that even with the new single piece side panels and door for the cart, it still lets moisture into the car.
 If you put a pan in there it will fill with water, and you should never store pellets in there unless they are in a waterproof tub.